modalitysystems/modalitysoftware-docs/twa/SaaS/README.md

 Steps for how to configure Power BI are [here](/twa/PowerBIAppsAdminInstallGuide.md)

+Each customer install has a unique database run in a dedicated Modality CSP Azure tenant.

 Automation will be off by default, but can be configured by Modality Systems to meet your specific requirements.